-While B2C companies will have better luck using social media platforms and email marketing tactics to connect with their clients, B2B marketers have to focus on their LinkedIn presence.
+While B2C companies will have better luck using social media platforms and email marketing tactics to connect with their clients, B2B marketers should increase their LinkedIn presence.

 Look at these numbers.

-Connecting with a potential client on LinkedIn increases the chances of them buying from you by 50%.
+Connecting with a potential client on LinkedIn increases their chances of buying from you by 50%.

 Beef up your LinkedIn presence if your company operates on a B2B revenue model.

-Your company needs to focus on interactivity, especially when it comes to email marketing.
+Your company needs to focus on interactivity, especially regarding email marketing.

 Contrary to popular belief, email marketing is far from dead.